Fishing License Price in Alaska 2025

 Where to Buy

-• Buy online for speed and records
+• Buy online for fast access and easy records.

-• Visit Fish and Game for help
+• Visit Fish and Game offices for in-person help.

-• Use local retailers for convenience
+• Use local retailers when you need a same-day license.

 Purchase Formats Available